Utena - the power of miracles

 Utena is naive.
 Her idealism stems in part from not understanding the world: She does not know what is impossible, so she does not shy away from achieving the impossible.
 Utena’s plot approves of acting before understanding, but it also calls for gaining understanding along the way, as Utena does especially in episode 37.
 I see it as a realistic trajectory, in the abstract: Many who have brought change to the world did it by starting to act before they understood that it is supposed to be impossible, and learning as they go to make it possible.
 Speaking for myself, I want to emphasize that realism and idealism can be compatible.

 Utena’s power has made her arrogant.
 “I don’t need a miracle to beat you” she tells Juri in episode 7.
 She expects to succeed at what she does (at least in sports), and she expects to win games.
+She is unable at first to accept that she lost the duel of episode 11.
 She is surprised to lose the othello game to Akio.
 She is oblivious that excess winning makes her special; if she thought about it at all, she’d realize that not everyone can be like that.

-Idealism is a prerequisite: Necessary but not sufficient to achieve a miracle.
+Idealism is a prerequisite: It is necessary but not sufficient to achieve a miracle.

 Determination.
 Utena’s power of miracles is activated by her determination to achieve her goal.
 In episode 11, Touga overcomes her determination (or “conviction”) by playing prince, and forestalls Utena’s miracle.
 In the final showdown, Akio tries repeatedly to overcome Utena’s determination and convince her to join him, but fails.
 He falls back on overcoming her physically by treachery, which does not forestall Utena’s miracle.

 The French name of the episode 11 duel is “conviction”.
 The English is “conviction”.
 The Japanese is “shinnen”.
 They’re all close, and they mean firm belief and not determination.
 To accomplish a miracle, you have to believe in your success—to do the impossible, you must believe in the impossible.
+To reach a difficult goal, you have to believe you can.
 I still feel that determination is a better description of the prerequisite.
 To me, determination includes conviction.
 And strictly speaking, conviction is not all you need; you need to act on it.

 Sacrifice.
 Mikage, Ruka, and Akio agree that sacrifice is necessary to achieve a miracle.
 Miracles are not free, you have to pay for them.
 Mikage, Ruka, and Akio try to sacrifice others, and fail.
 I conclude that the sacrifice must be genuine—you have to pay yourself, nobody can sacrifice for you.
 Dios lying wounded on the hay depicts his sacrifice.
-I have made guesses of what Utena sacrificed for her various miracles.
+I have made guesses of what Utena may have sacrificed for her various miracles.
+I think the important point is that she is so determined that she is willing to sacrifice.

 A role model, such as the prince.
 For Utena specifically, miracles are tied to her self-identity as a prince.
 That particular connection is not necessary, but was created by Akio to keep Utena under control: To stop her power of miracles, all he has to do is take away her self-identity as a prince and make her a princess instead; he prepared little Utena for it in the church.
 In the final showdown, the main thrust of Akio’s second challenge to Utena is to convince her that she cannot be a prince.
 When Utena loses her belief in princes at the end, she must lose her power of miracles and become ordinary.
 Specialness lasts a short time.

 But I think some role model is necessary as an inspiration.
+Utena inspires Wakaba.
 I think each hero in the sequence of heroes is the role model for the next.

 Specific goals.
 Dios had the universal goal of turning all girls into princesses.
 He failed; he turned any given girl in his presence into a princess, but not all girls.
-Utena has the specific goals of rescuing Anthy, saving Wakaba, winning individual sports games, and the like.
+Utena has the specific goals of rescuing Anthy, saving Wakaba in episode 20, winning individual sports games, and the like.
 I gather that the power of miracles can potentially achieve any specific goal, but cannot achieve a universal goal.
+Utena cannot overturn the patriarchy by herself; almost everyone believes in it, so it is a general goal.
+But she can be the inspirational role model for following heroes.

 Obliviousness is not a requirement.
 Utena does not realize that she can achieve miracles, even though she does things that anyone should know are impossible.
 In the duel of episode 7, when the falling sword slices Juri’s rose away, impossibly falling point-first instead of tumbling or falling hilt-first, and somehow landing with its blade through the center of the rose though it struck from the side, Utena wonders about it—but doesn’t seem to follow up with a conclusion.
-But Dios is the source of Utena’s power of miracles, and he is aware of his miracles and seems to perform them deliberately.
-Akio wants the power back because he remembers having it.
+But Utena sees Dios as the source of miracles, and Dios is aware of his miracles and seems to perform them deliberately.

 the Power of Dios